Quantum Phase Estimation (QPE) for Solving Molecular Energies

 print(

-f"""The powers of the Hamiltonian simulation along a QPE routine of size {QPE_SIZE}:
+f"""The power of the Hamiltonian simulation along a QPE routine of size {QPE_SIZE}:

 {qpe_powers}"""